albusdemens/TiGraMa/README.md

 All software was developed analyzing software collected at J-PARC, beamline ID06 (SENJU).

-TiGraMa can analyze data collected using the two available ToF 3DND methodologies:
+TiGraMa can analyze data collected using the two ToF 3DND methodologies:

-  - Methodology 1, with data collected by an imaging detector mounted in transmission, with high spatial and temporal resolution
+  - Methodology 1, with which data are collected by an imaging detector with high spatial and temporal resolution, mounted in transmission

-  - Methodology 2, with data collected both by an imaging detector mounted in transmission and my diffraction detector banks
+  - Methodology 2, with which data are collected by both an imaging detector mounted in transmission and my diffraction detector banks

-_In the current version, only dataset collected using Methodology 1 can be analyzed.
+_In the current version, only Methodology 1 is supported.
 The support to Methodology 2 will be added in a later version._

 Practical considerations
 ------------------------

-All the TiGraMa scripts were developed during proof-of-principle data analyses.
+All TiGraMa scripts were developed during proof-of-principle data analyses.
 As such, the code is _not_ optimized for speed.
-To minimize computing time, it is recommended to run the TiGraMa scripts on a high performance computer.
+To speed up calculations, it is recommended to run the TiGraMa scripts on a high performance computer.

 Reconstruction steps
 --------------------

 The reconstruction steps are described in details in <sup>[2](#myfootnote2)</sup>.
-The Matlab scripts run on versions R2015a - R2017a. :exclamation: Before running a script, change the folder paths :exclamation:
+The scripts were tested for the Malab versions R2015a to R2017a.

+:exclamation: Before running a script, change the folder paths :exclamation:

 **Grain shape reconstruction**

 0. Preprocess the collected frames.
-The aim of the steps is to reduce the noise and improve the signal.
+The aim is to reduce the noise and enhance the signal.

    0.1.
 Perform ![overlap correction](http://iopscience.iop.org/article/10.1088/1748-0221/9/05/C05026/meta) using a dead-time correction algorithm.